Types of Off-Campus Housing

-University Residence Hall, West Campus - Located in West Campus and managed by University Housing and Dining, 2400 Nueces is an apartment-style residence hall.
+2400 Nueces - Located in West Campus and managed by University Housing and Dining, 2400 Nueces provides safe, secure and spacious apartments with great amenities.
 They offer studio, one, two, three and four-bedroom apartments which are available to any student admitted to The University of Texas at Austin as a sophomore or above.
-You can view floor plans online and apply here to select an apartment.
+You can view rates and floor plans online and apply here to select an apartment.

-University Apartments - University Housing and Dining operates the Brackenridge, Colorado, and Gateway apartments located off campus.
-They are reserved for families, graduate students and undergraduates with at least 30 credit hours and in good standing with the University.
-To apply for housing, you can learn more and apply online here.
-If you are interested in living on campus, feel free to explore University Housing and Dining's website.
+University Apartments - University Housing and Dining operates the Brackenridge, Colorado and Gateway apartments located off campus.
+The three distinct UT communities are reserved for families, graduate students and undergraduates with at least 30 credit hours in good standing with the university.
+Learn more about these communities and the application process.

 Private Dormitories - This is a great option if you were hoping to live on campus and want a community experience.
 Private dormitories (or dorms) function similarly to the residence halls on campus.
 They often have a Resident Advisor (RA) or other community leader that will serve as a resource to you.
 Private dorms may also have more amenities such as fitness centers, study spaces, and some have dining locations with meal plans that you can roll into your rent.